sunjay-dev/translator/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributing

-If you would like to contribute to the development of this translator website, please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Issues

 If you encounter any issues or have suggestions for improvement, please create a new issue on the [Issues](https://github.com/sunjay-dev/translator/issues) page.